Getting your Trinity Audio player ready...

 The Church is clearly in decline and its ability to influence society is weakening.
 This is not likely to change any time soon.
 That is, in my opinion, all the more reason to think about what should happen in the future, when the Church will (God willing) be governed by more capable men and, therefore, be more capable of fulfilling its mission—to spread the Gospel of Christ to the world.

-One of the best books I have encountered for thinking through these issues is one published two years ago, Christendom Lost and Found: Meditations on Post-Post Christian Society, by my friend Fr.
+One of the best books I have encountered for thinking through these issues is one published two years ago, Christendom Lost and Found: Meditations for a Post-Post Christian Era, by my friend Fr.
 Robert McTeigue, S.J.
 (Never fear, dear readers; he is one of the “good Jesuits.”)
 Fr.
 McTeigue’s book is less a straightforward guidebook for how to extricate ourselves from our current situation than a reflection on what questions we might need to ask first.

 Orthodox.
 Faithful.
 Free.